 Some questions theortical physicists like me get asked way too often are Why theoretical physics?
 Isn't that boring?
 Wouldn't you rather work in a lab?
 My answer to that is a clear no. I don't find it boring at all!

-My answer to that: No, it's not boring at all!
-It's pretty amazing how much you can learn about the world with a couple of equations (and a little stamina while solving them; and, thinking about it, a computer might be helpful, too).
+I have always been amazed at how much you can learn about the world from just a couple of equations (and a little stamina while solving them; and, come to think of it, a computer might be helpful, too).

-OK, I can understand that not everyone finds variables and numbers as exciting as I do.
-The good thing is: people don't have to.
-There are people out there who do their best to bring complex scientific concepts into an understandable (and sometimes even entertaining) form -- and most recently, I count myself among those brave science communicators.
+I get it, though.
+Not everyone finds variables, numbers, and data as exciting as I do.
+The good news for these folks is this: you don't have to.
+There are many brave folks out there who have made it their mission to bring complex scientific concepts to life; to turn them into an understandable, exciting, and often even entertaining, form.
+And I count myself among them.

 I find writing for technology and scientific companies deeply rewarding because it gives me a chance to talk to researchers on a daily basis, to learn about the topics that get them excited, and to translate that into engaging content for diverse audiences, including leadership, investors, or the general public.